 What to Bring to Your Appointment:

 Bring an understanding of your assignment and all work related to the paper you are writing: the assignment sheet, class notes, reading notes, brainstorming notes about the paper, etc. If possible, please have these available in a digital format.
 If this is a follow-up appointment, be sure to bring the materials you produced in the previous appointment.
-You can bring your own computer or use one of ours.
+For in-person appointments, you can bring your own computer or contact Kate Oakley for other options.
 For longer papers or a proofreading session, please consider bringing a printed copy.

 What to Expect:

 In regular appointments, you and your tutor will:

 - Discuss your assignment and set specific goals for your 45-minute appointment.